ds-04/librenms_apidoc/README.md

 <h1>Status - testing USE AT OWN RISK</h1>

-Not 10/10 on pylint right now...
+- Not 10/10 on pylint right now...
+- <b>verify = False ... is SSL verify False... you can set to True if you want...</b>

 <h2>Introduction</h2>